BFortunato1/cfchips_pared/chips/README.md

     	      	       `configureHomer.pl -install hg38`
     For mouse samples: `configureHomer.pl -install mm9`

-### Downloading the Chips static reference files
+### Chips reference files
 Chips comes pre-packaged with static reference files (e.g. bwa index, refSeq tables, etc.) for hg19 and mm9.
-You can download those files **HERE--missing**.
-One benefit of
-Many of these files are commonly used static reference files, and if you would like to use the files that you already have, **OR** if you are interested in sup then please see **Appendix E**.
+These files are located at
+/n/scratch3/users/s/scb20/_RESTORE/scb20/cfchip/ref_files
+It is suggested that you create a symbolic link to this location.

 # Using Chips
 ### Anatomy of a Chips project